notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 Notepad++ is available under [GPL](http://www.gnu.org/licenses/gpl-3.0.html) and distributed as [free software](https://www.fsf.org/).

-You may visit the Notepad++ website at https://notepad-plus-plus.org/
+You may visit the Notepad++ website at https://notepad-plus-plus.org/ This manual is available on the website https://npp-user-manual.org/

 ## Download Notepad++
 Download the latest version of Notepad++ from https://notepad-plus-plus.org/downloads/